Protesting farmers in more than 1,500 tractors flood Paris streets

 "We don't want short-lived subsidies, we don't want public money, we want an overhaul of the system."

-French farmers say they are hampered by higher social charges and stricter environmental protection rules than their EU neighbours.
+French farmers say they are hampered by higher social charges and stricter environmental protection rules than their EU neighbors.

 Tractors converged on Paris' Place de la Nation, a regular venue for demonstrations, ahead of a meeting between Prime Minister Manuel Valls and a delegation of farm union officials.